Grand Valley State University: Collections

-Art Galleries and Collections

 A collection of over 15,000 works of art features public sculpture, prints and drawings, American Impressionism, Aboriginal art, Indian art, world photography, contemporary art, and more.
-Artists represented in the collection range from GVSU faculty, students, and alumni; to regional Michigan artists; to nationally and internationally renowned artists.
 Most of the collection is on view and can be found throughout university buildings on campuses in Allendale, Grand Rapids, Holland, Muskegon, Traverse City, and Detroit.

-Digital Collections

 The Digital Collections database contains a selection of photographs, correspondence, diaries, interviews, and publications from the holdings of the Libraries' Special Collections & University Archives, and other University entities.

-Dorothy A. Johnson Collection for Philanthropy and Nonprofit Leadership

 The Dorothy A. Johnson Collection is a collection on philanthropy, volunteerism, and nonprofit leadership.
 It is considered to be one of the most comprehensive in the United States and is the only one of its kind in Michigan.